SamarthRai24/codespire/README.md

 ## 🚀 Setup and Run Locally

-Follow these steps to set up and run the project on your local machine.
+Follow these steps to set up and create a live website through streamlit

 ### Prerequisites